Floor diagrams and enumerative invariants of line bundles over an elliptic curve: Vertical floor diagrams

 \begin{defi} A vertical edge of $\Gamma$ is called an \textit{elevator}.
 A connected component of the complement of vertical edges is called a \textit{floor}. \end{defi}

 We now assume that our configuration of points $\P$ is stretched in the vertical direction, meaning the difference between the heights of two points in the configuration are very large when compared to $l,d_1,d_2$ and $\delta$.
 We also assume that $\Gamma$ passes through $\P$.
-The floor diagram $\Dfk(\Gamma)$ is then obtained from $\Gamma$ as follows: \begin{itemize}[label=-] \item The vertices of $\Dfk$ are the floors of $\Gamma$.
+We define a diagram $\Dfk(\Gamma)$ from $\Gamma$ as follows, and then show that it is actually a floor diagram: \begin{itemize}[label=-] \item The vertices of $\Dfk$ are the floors of $\Gamma$.
 The weight of a floor $\F$ is its intersection number with a fiber $F$. \item The edges of $\Dfk$ are the elevators of $\Gamma$, oriented with an increasing $y$-coordinate.
 The weight of an elevator is its weight as an edge of $\Gamma$, \textit{i.e.} the integral length of the slope of $h$ on it. \item The floor diagram $\Dfk$ is marked by the marked points of $\P$. \end{itemize} If $\Gamma$ has tangency profile $(\mu_0,\mu_\infty)$, so has $\Dfk$.
 We now have to check the various requirements to ensure that with the marking $\mathfrak{m}$ provided by the marked points $\P$, $(\Dfk,\mathfrak{m})$ is indeed a floor diagram of bidegree $(d_1,d_2)$, tangency profile $(\mu_0,\mu_\infty)$, and of genus $g(\Dfk)=g(\Gamma)$.
 This is the content of the following proposition.

-\begin{prop} Let $h:\Gamma\rightarrow\TT F_\delta$ be a tropical curve of bidegree $(d_1,d_2)$ passing by the stretched configuration $\P$, and let $\Dfk$ be the graph constructed by the preceding construction.
+\begin{prop} Let $h:\Gamma\rightarrow\TT F$ be a tropical curve of bidegree $(d_1,d_2)$ passing by the stretched configuration $\P$, and let $\Dfk$ be the graph constructed by the preceding construction.
 Then, one has \begin{enumerate}[label=$(\roman*)$] \item the floors weights satisfy $\sum_\F w_\F=d_1$, \item for each floor $\F$ of $\Gamma$ one has $\div\F=\sum_{e\ni\F}\pm w_e$, \item each floor contains exactly one marked point, \item each elevator contains at most one marked point, \item the floors have genus $1$, and in particular $g(\Dfk)=g(\Gamma)$, \item each floor is adjacent to at least one unmarked elevator, and components of the complement of the marked elevators contain a unique unbounded elevator. \end{enumerate} In particular, $\Dfk$ is a floor diagram, and $\mathfrak{m}$ is a marking on $\Dfk$. \end{prop}